 The CV allows you to showcase traditional employment, research projects and teaching engagements, stgardless of the length of time you worked on each.
 The CV format also allows you to showcase information from the past 10 years, especially relevant to the open job requirements.

 This section follows the same reverse-chronological format as the work experience section.

-After writing and perfecting your mandatory CV sections, it’s time to look at how you can strengthen the rest of your document with these supplemental sections.
+After writing and perfecting your main CV sections, it’s time to look at how you can strengthen the rest of your document with these supplemental sections.
 We say supplemental because, although they’re considered optional, these CV additions can help create a fuller idea of your strengths and abilities because they focus on your extracurricular activities.